RohanBasavaraju/queue-less/README.md

 # Accomplishments that I'm proud of

+This was the first time any of us built an app from scratch, and it was a first hackathon experience for a few of us.
+Despite the initial frustrations, we were able to persevere through and complete an app that we are all very proud of.
+Some specific things we are happy about are learning how to use APIs, learning how to use Flutter, and integrating the front end and back end of the product well.

 # What I learned

 By going through the product development process, we learned how to design, build, test, and deploy Android applications for social impact.
 Additionally, we gained unique experience working between front-end and back-end while continuously keeping in mind user needs.
 Lastly, we developed a breadth of technical skills across different programming languages (Python, Java, Dart, SQL) for a diversity of software platforms (Android, Flutter, Google Cloud, Google Maps).